 Wildlife: The ranch is teeming with white-tailed deer, turkey, dove and some quail plus some feral hogs.
 Being kept in a natural state over the years, hunting is excellent and has been limited to just family and friends.

 Water: This ranch sits over a very good aquifer and has excellent groundwater.
 Currently there are five water wells on the property, with two in operation.
-There is 1.3 miles of frontage of the Pedernales River on the ranch and it is all very accessible.
+There are 1.3 miles of frontage of the Pedernales River on the ranch and it is all very accessible.
 The top of end of the river on the ranch and the lower area are primarily rocky outcrops with flowing water over small waterfalls and rapids.
-The center of the ranch is dominated by Lake Lester, a 20-acre area of the ranch that is deep and wide providing excellent recreational opportunities.
+The center of the river run is dominated by Lake Lester, a 20-acre area that is deep and wide providing excellent recreational opportunities.
 This section of river sees very limited river traffic due to lack of nearby public accessibility.

 Electricity: Electricity is found at various places throughout the ranch.